I think there’s two ways we can start to get to know one another.

 Can you get your board member’s 23 year old nephew to build you a website on the cheap?
 Sure.
 And in a pinch that might be the right way to go.
 But I’m absolutely certain that with even a modest budget and a different approach the end result will be dramatically different in ways that are easy to see but perhaps more importantly, in ways that are not obvious.

-Should you hire a firm with a deep client list and impressive staff list?
+Should you hire an agency with a deep client list and impressive staff list?
 Perhaps.
 But the premium billing rates are what pays the salaries of project managers, ruby programmers and UX designers.
 And the person you interact with after the initial conversations is likely not one of the principles.
-I can compete on quality, cost and service with some of the best firms out there serving the nonprofit world.
+I can compete on quality, cost and service with some of the best agencies out there serving the nonprofit world.

 Does the person you’re thinking of hiring to be your “online guy” have 20 years experience working with groups ranging from the scrappiest office-in-the-church-basement types to huge national-presence types with multiple departments all wanting different things from your next online project?
 Does that kind of depth and range of experience make a difference in the end product?